 As a homeowner, you enter into a voluntary contractual agreement known as a PACE assessment to finance energy-efficient improvements.
 These improvements are permanently fixed to your property.

 Usually, it’s quite easy to get a PACE loan approved.
-All that you require is a quick conversation and signing of an online contract.
+All that you require is a quick conversation and the signing of an online contract.
 The exciting thing is that the amount that you can borrow varies by lender but can reach 15% of the value of your home.

 The most important thing to note is that PACE loans are first-lien loans.
 This means they have priority over your primary mortgage, and you pay it back first.